ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Wenxuan_Cheng/_index.md

 ---

-Tam graduated from Nanyang Technological University with a BA (Hons) Highest Distinction in Psychology in 2018 and has since been doing research on neurophysiological basis of deception.
-She also has strong interests in signal processing, time-series analysis, and statistics.
-While working as a project officer, she is also a collaborator of an active open-source Python Toolbox [NeuroKit2](https://github.com/neuropsychology/NeuroKit) for neurophysiological signal processing.
+Wenxuan graduated from Nanyang Technological University with a Bachelor of Social Sciences (Hons) in Psychology with Highest Distinction in 2021.
+Her research interest lies in the application of neurophysiological techniques to understand various cognitive functions and neurodegenerative/neurodevelopmental diseases.
+At Clinical Brain Lab, she is currently working on a project investigating the effects of excercise on neuroplasticity and cognitive enhancement using concurrent Transcranial Magnetic Stimulation (TMS) and Electroencephalography (EEG).